le0booba/Superior_Tab_Mute/README.md

 2.  **Select a Mode**
     -   Choose your desired muting strategy: **Active Tab**, **First Sound**, **Whitelist**, or **Mute New Tabs** mode using the radio buttons.
     -   For "First Sound" or "Whitelist" modes, use the tab list to select your audio source.
 You can enable "Show all tabs" for more options.
     -   When using "First Sound" or "Whitelist" modes, check the **"Remember last source"** box to enable automatic source switching.
-The extension will track recently audible tabs and seamlessly switch to them if your current source stops playing or closes.
+The extension will seamlessly switch to previously audible tabs if your current source stops playing or closes.

 3.  **Use Keyboard Shortcuts**
     -   `Alt+Shift+S`: Toggle extension on/off